madhav48/ESP32-FIRMWARE-OTA-UPDATE/readme.md

 # ESP32 Firmware OTA Update

 This repository contains the complete infrastructure for the Over-the-Air (OTA) firmware update system for ESP32 device.
-It is divided into two primary sections: the `ota_deploy_package` (backend for managing and deploying firmware) and the `esp_firmware_projects` (the device-side firmware, including a bootloader and the main application).
+It is divided into two primary sections: the `ota_deploy_package` (backend for managing and deploying firmware) and the `esp_firmware_projects` (the device-side firmware).

 ## Directory Tree
 ```